MicrosoftDocs/win32/desktop-src/CIMWin32Prov/getaccesssecuritydescriptor-method-in-class-win32-dcomapplicationsetting.md

 ---
-Description: Gets the security descriptor that controls who can access a DCOM application. ms.assetid: 5ddd563b-f731-47ac-8a13-20940adfa86d ms.tgt_platform: multiple
+description: Gets the security descriptor that controls who can access a DCOM application. ms.assetid: 5ddd563b-f731-47ac-8a13-20940adfa86d ms.tgt_platform: multiple
 title: GetAccessSecurityDescriptor method of the Win32_DCOMApplicationSetting class